VertikaJain/my-javascript-projects/minesweeper-game/README.md

 13. Create addFlag() method, to add flags on the boxes that have bomb element and are right clicked by the player, to mark as safe.
 14. Use onContextMenu property in createBoard(), that calls addFlag() on right click on a box with bomb element.
 15. Create a gameWin() method to check if the number of flags added by the player matches the total number of bombs.
 If yes, then the player is declared as Winner.
 This method is called everytime a flag is added to the game board.
+16. Update the Scores on click of a valid box in the game.
+17. Enable the button restart when the player wins or looses the game.

 ## Resources